Eremetic/system-Module-and-exe-Dumper/README.md

 done via console app just for feel.
 Though i know winform or wpf would be much more user friendly.

-Still Implementing process dumper. been attacking it via physical memory but still have a lot to learn, specificlly reading CR3 and walking PML4 to get te proper pages to map to contiguous memory allocation to dump the process.
+Still Implementing process dumper. been attacking it via physical memory but still have a lot to learn, specificlly reading CR3 and walking PML4 to get the proper pages to map to contiguous memory allocation to dump the process.